 Keep reading to learn all this and more!

 In an industry where lines have become blurred, which used to be a performing art has now become a huge melting pot of various industry roles.
 We live in a modern world where the creator can be required to put on a music producer’s hat, which is often the same as a studio engineer’s hat.

 This basically means your job doesn’t just end with your actual performance in the studio.
-You need to know how to get your microphone (mics and instrumentals), guitar, keyboard or other sounds working with your interface and recording software.
+You need to know how to get your microphone inputs, (mics and instrumentals), guitar, keyboard or other sounds working with your interface and recording software.